BlackHC/mamo/README.md

 As an API it might be neat to have a way to mark stale entries for recomputation via C&P in Jupyter.

+We could mark staleness at least and then flag it up in later calls.

+(So keep a dirty flag in the online version of any loaded value.)

+## New sprint

+* [ ] use pickle for get_estimated_size (given that we will usually pickle/serialize later anyway!!!)